What is the Fraud Triangle?

-The fraud triangle is used to explain the motivation behind a fraud.
+The fraud triangle is used to explain the reason behind a fraud.
 However, what exactly is fraud?

 Fraud refers to a deception that is intentional and caused by an employee or organization for personal gain.
 In other words, fraud is a deceitful activity used to gain an advantage or generate an illegal profit.
-In addition, the illegal act benefits the perpetrator and harms other parties involved.
+Also, the illegal act benefits the perpetrator and harms other parties involved.

 For example, an employee that pockets cash from the company’s register is committing fraud.
 The employee would benefit from getting additional cash at the expense of the company.

-Below, we discuss the components in the fraud triangle that contribute to increasing the risk of fraud.
+Below, we discuss the components of the fraud triangle.

 The Fraud Triangle – Opportunity